+Stir-fry crab is made by sautéing and stir frying crab in sauce made with garlic, chili paste, chili flakes, celery, spring onion, butter, oyster sauce and oil.
 This stir-fry Alimasag or stir-fry crab recipe is a easy to do seafood dish that just needs a minimal amount of ingredients, a few minutes in the kitchen, and your presented with a wonderfully tasty crab dish that looks so fancy you wouldn’t believe that it took you less than 7 minutes!
-Make sure you’ve cooked a lot of rice to pair up with this flavor packed savory and spicy crab dish we’re sure you’ll need it!
+Make sure you’ve cooked a lot of rice to pair up with this flavour packed savoury and spicy crab dish we’re sure you’ll need it!

 What exactly are crabs?
 And why do we love cooking them?